Joseph Schlitz Brewing Company: Second union strike and sale to Stroh

 By the 1980s, Schlitz had rebounded somewhat, but it had now fallen from the second-most-popular brewery in the country to the fourth, as Miller and Pabst had overtaken it for the first time in decades.
 The final blow to the company was another crippling strike at the Milwaukee plant in 1981.
 About 700 production workers went on strike on June 1, 1981.
 The strike was triggered because there was no replacement contract when the union's contract expired.

 The strike lasted for almost four months, and the company quickly abandoned all remaining hope that it could be saved, as all previous attempts were utter failures and the strikes had now crippled the company's production line and finances.
 The Schlitz management team finally threw in the towel and began negotiating a deal to sell the company and cut their losses.
 As the Milwaukee plant was the oldest and least efficient of the Schlitz breweries, and unable to afford to keep operating it due to the strike, Schlitz closed the doors to the Milwaukee brewery, thus ending the strike and, ultimately, signaling the end for Schlitz being one of the most popular beer companies in America.
+Also during that time, the "No One Does It Like the Bull" ad campaign was introduced.
+It featured music groups such as Kool and the Gang (who appeared in three of those commercials), the Drifters, Teddy Pendergrass, the Average White Band, Dr. Hook, the Platters, the Lettermen, Tommy James and the Shondells, the Four Tops, the Marshall Tucker Band and 38 Special engaging in a "battle of the bands"-like atmosphere before the bull storms into the room.

 The Baldwinsville brewery was purchased by Anheuser-Busch in 1981 to supplement production of the upcoming Budweiser Light – now Bud Light – release in 1982.
 Because of the nonstandard brewery design, Baldwinsville is unique and capable of complex production, making it a key player in the 12 domestic Anheuser-Busch plants.
 In 1982, there were competing bids for ownership of the Schlitz brand.
 The Stroh Brewery Company of Detroit, Michigan beat out Pabst and Heileman by bidding for 67 percent of Schlitz.
 By spring of that year, Stroh had purchased the entire company, making Stroh's the third largest brewing enterprise in America.
 During the takeover, Schlitz fought a fierce battle in the courts trying to remain independent.

 Schlitz finally accepted the takeover when Stroh raised its offer from an initial $16 per share to $17, and the U.S. Justice Department approved the acquisition once Stroh agreed to sell either Schlitz's Memphis or Winston-Salem breweries.
 The Milwaukee Schlitz Brewhouse stood unused after the sale to Stroh, until it was demolished in 2013.
 What remained of the historic Schlitz Brewery complex in Milwaukee was transformed with tax increment financing and other government support into a mixed-use development called Schlitz Park.